Skip to content

 We share our homes, our beds and our hearts with our pets.
 Is it any wonder we treat them as if they were our children?
 For some people, pets are the only family member providing love, affection, entertainment, a listening ear and a reason to get up in the morning.
 They ask for no more than a place to live, to be well fed, cared for and loved – and if you spoil your pets as badly as I do, a lot of tummy rubs.
 What they give us in return is “priceless.”

-Americans spent over $70 billion on their pets in 2017.
-But how many have planned to protect their pet in the case of an emergency, incapacity or death?
-At your death, the best case scenario would be for a friend or family member to take care of your pet, but if there was no plan in place, would you be OK with your pet being dropped off at a humane society, kicked out of the house or in the worst case scenario, euthanized because your personal representation didn’t want the hassle of rehoming your pet.
+But how many of us have planned to protect our pets in the case of an emergency, incapacity or death?
+At your death, the best-case scenario would be for a friend or family member to take care of your pet, but if there was no plan in place, would you be OK with your pet being dropped off at a humane society, kicked out of the house or in the worst-case scenario, euthanized because your personal representation didn’t want the hassle of rehoming your pet.

 There are hundreds of rescue organizations for every breed and mix of dog, cat, or other animal (rabbit, ferret, etc.).
 They would be more than willing to receive the animal and money to care for it in foster care, until the animal could find a forever home again.